CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 Additionally, the Base Certificate SHALL NOT include any extensions which are not included in the Delta Certificate, with the exception of the DCD extension itself.
+Likewise, there is no mechanism to remove extensions from the Delta Certificate that are present in the Base Certificate.
 Therefore, it is not possible to add or remove extensions using the DCD extension.
 The ordering of extensions in this field MUST be relative to the ordering of the extensions as they are encoded in the Delta Certificate.
 Maintaining